ChiaraCati/FlooData/README.md

 * Disruptions' typologies, lithologies  e realized works
 * Classification of hydrogeological disruptions and of works made for protecting the soil (in SKOS format)

+### MinERva

-Other information on hydrogeological disasters has been retrieved from [MinERva](https://datacatalog.regione.emilia-romagna.it/catalogCTA/dataset)'s catalogue filtering only those datasets sets that were tagged as Open Data Open.
+Other information on hydrogeological disasters has been retrieved from [MinERva](https://datacatalog.regione.emilia-romagna.it/catalogCTA/dataset)'s catalogue filtering only those datasets sets that made available Open Data formats.

 Here we found tot datasets useful for retrieving information on Hydrogeolodical disasters, as well as data on floodings and on the management of coasts and related calamities.